 Racich’s artwork will be on display at The Dennos Museum Center for exhibition in the 2019 Northwest Michigan Regional Juried Exhibition in Traverse City, MI, January 10th through March 28th, 2019.

 Colour: The Professional’s Guide: Understanding and Mastering Colour in Art and Design

-Racich’s artwork was included in the recently published book on mastering colour and design by author, Karen Triedman.
+Racich’s artwork was included in the published book on mastering colour and design by author, Karen Triedman.
 Triedman is a designer and educator in the field of colour design and visual merchandising.
 She has taught a variety of classes including theory, psychology, trends and colour consulting for Rhode Island School of Design.
 In the chapter on pigments and dyes, Racich’s works and techniques using egg tempera appear with other notable artists, Johannes Vermeer and Edgar Degas.